Troubluson/Dungeon-Crawler-/Meeting-notes.md

 # Meeting 01.11.2021 14::00
-The first meeting of the group, held via discord.
+The first meeting of the group was held via discord.
 The goal of the meeting is to decide what features we want to include in the dungeon crawler and start writing the project plan.
 A google drive document was created to start writing the project plan.
+A lot of the meeting was spent discussing what features we want to implement in the dungeon crawler and adding them to the project plan.

 **Participants**:
 1. Jonas